librekyu/practice/README.md

-# practice
+# ReactJS
-repository for practice
+repository for ReactJS Practice